makmour/http-status-url-bulk-check/README.md

 # URL HTTP Status Bulk Check
 ## Short Description

-This is a Python script for checking in bulk HTTP status codes in bulk using an import file which contain a list with the URLs.
+This is a Python script for checking in bulk HTTP status codes using an import file which contains a list of the URLs.

 ## Files